AT-Publishing/website/_ebf/2020-11-03-anticipated-tv.md

 * **TradingView PRO+** with yearly payment ~ **14.95 USD/month** (179.4 USD/year)
 * **TradingView PREMIUM** with yearly payment ~ **23.98 USD/month** (287.8 USD/year)

-Payments are done via PayPal, credit cards, debit cards _or via cryptocurrency_.
+TradingView accepts payments via PayPal, credit cards, debit cards _and several cryptocurrencies_.

 <em>Start with <a href="http://bit.ly/at-tvd-eth" rel="nofollow">TradingView FREE plan</a> and if you like it, upgrade on Black Friday.</em>